IT IS...the only gift you will get this Christmas, and the only gift you will receive.

 It is why the street person's hunger makes him sad instead of angry.
 And why the five-dollar bill you hurriedly shove into his shaking hand will be spent on a single Big Mac and a 12-pack of Milwaukee's Best.

-It is the only reason a married man shaves before coming to bed.
-It is what makes his wife believe he's just trying to improve his personal hygiene.
+It is the only reason a married man shaves before he comes to bed.
+It is why his wife believes he's just trying to improve his personal hygiene.

 It is the sudden, listening stillness of a woman's kitchen at Christmastime when she hears the screen door latch, even though he hasn't come home in years.